SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 ::: info
 **Note:** The exception is for promotional videos where the caption may undesirably impact the look and feel of your page.
+If you don't include the video title in the caption, include it above the video as a comment so it's preserved.
 :::

 ### Tip #6: Link people's names to their profiles